In-Home Sleep Study: A Comprehensive Guide

 Cost & Insurance Coverage

 Insurance policies are generally more likely to cover in-home sleep testing.
 Check with your health insurance carrier to see if your situation meets the criteria for full or partial coverage.
-Most require a doctor’s referral, initial consultation with a sleep specialist or the presence of symptoms related to a disorder such as sleep apnea.
-Symptoms that may be expressly required for insurance purposes include excessive sleepiness, loud snoring, nighttime gasping, choking or observed sleep apneas.
+Most require a doctor’s referral, initial consultation with a sleep specialist, or the presence of symptoms related to a disorder such as sleep apnea.
+Symptoms that may be expressly required for insurance purposes include excessive sleepiness, loud snoring, nighttime gasping, choking, or observed sleep apnea.

 Accuracy